 - a student with legal dependents other than a spouse.

 For those students who meet these criteria and are applying for Barnard College Grants, financial information from parents is still required.
 The requirement relates to Barnard's view that education is the primary responsibility of both parents and students.
 A student who marries while in College is still considered as dependent of her parents for Barnard financial aid purposes and parents must continue to supply their financial information.
-However, a student who is married at the time of admission may be eligible for Barnard financial aid based on the joint resources of the student and her husband.
+However, a student who is married at the time of admission may be eligible for Barnard financial aid based on the joint resources of the student and the student's spouse.

 Aid to Students Whose Parents are Divorced, Separated or Never Married